Virtual Cinema FAQ

 Cornell Cinema has a limited number of “tickets” for each Virtual Cinema screening, which will be made available starting one week prior to a film’s “opening” date.
 To request a ticket, you may RSVP here.
 You will then be sent an email with a unique streaming link for the film.
 We will take RSVPs and distribute access links throughout a film’s screening window or until all free views have been given away, whichever comes first.

 Virtual Cinema screenings will take place on a variety of platforms, depending on how the film is distributed.
 Technical and access specifics vary across platforms, but generally they are meant to be accessed via a web browser.
+Most films are only accessible in North America.

 How far in advance do I need to RSVP?